FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Snapshot_Page.md

 ![Selected snapshot](../../../doc_images/SpatR/Snapshots/SelectedSnapshot.png)
 Selected snapshot

+#### Snapshot activation and deactivation

-A snapshot can also be disabled.
+A snapshot can also be disabled using the dedicated toggle.
 A disabled snapshot will be darkened in the list.
 It cannot be recalled.
-The <code>next</code> and <code>previous</code> snapshot buttons will automatically skip a disabled snapshot.
-To activate or deactivate a snapshot, select the snapshot and click on the <code>Enable</code> button on the action bar, or right-click on a selected snapshot and click on the <code>Enable/disable</code> option.
+The <code>next</code> and <code>previous</code> snapshot buttons on the snapshot toolbar will automatically skip a disabled snapshot.

 ![Active / inactive](../../../doc_images/SpatR/Snapshots/SnapshotEnableDisable.png)
 Activated snapshot (1) VS deactivated snapshot (2)

+#### Current snapshot

-Lastly, the last recalled snapshot is displayed with a white border around it.
+Lastly, the last recalled snapshot is displayed with the "current" field set to on.
 This allows the user to monitor where he is in his show.

 ![In-play / not-in-play](../../../doc_images/SpatR/Snapshots/SnapshotRecalled.png)
 In-play snapshot (2) VS not-in-play snapshot (1)